itonx/Desktiny.WinUI/README.md

     <img src="https://github.com/itonx/Desktiny.WinUI/blob/main/assets/desktiny.png"/>
 </p>

-# Desktiny.WinUI
+# Desktiny

-Boost your WinUI app development with the features offered by Desktiny.WinUI:
+Boost your WinUI app development with the features offered by Desktiny:

 - Quick navigation setup.
 - Add an option to change the theme of your app at runtime.